Blog Post

 TL;DR

-• The EU's NIS2 Directive, proposed in 2022 and (to be) enacted in October 2024, legislates the need for comprehensive cybersecurity regulations across diverse industries.
+• The EU's NIS2 Directive, proposed in 2022 and enacted in October 2024, legislates the need for comprehensive cybersecurity regulations across diverse industries.

 • NIS 2 updates seek to protect critical EU services against cyber attacks and enhance cyber risk management practices, helping to safeguard market stability.